syncfusion-content/xamarin-docs/Xamarin/AutoComplete/Dealing-with-Suggestion-Box.md

 `Auto` - It will be placed based on the `SfAutoComplete` position.
 When the auto complete is at the top, then the suggestion box will change to bottom and vice versa.

+`None` - If you select the `None` option, it will hide the suggestion box.

 {% tabs %}